ebpf-networking/bash-cni/README.md

 ## Create a kubernetes cluster

 Docker comes with the native cgroup driver cgroupfs on Ubuntu.
-Modify the 10-kubeadm.conf file in the /etc/systemd/system/kubelet.service.d directory on all VMs.
-The "kubeadm init" command may fail on the master node if this is not corrected.
+Modify the `10-kubeadm.conf` file in the `/etc/systemd/system/kubelet.service.d` directory on all VMs.
+The `kubeadm init ...` command may fail on the master node if this is not corrected.

 ```